-It’s far from being a secret: high levels of stress negatively affect our bodies, and we tend to notice once the signs show on the outside.
-Whether it involves breakouts, hair falling out, eczema, rosacea… there are plenty of ailments known as tall tale signs of inflammation.
+It’s far from being a secret: high levels of stress negatively affect our bodies.
+We tend to notice once the signs begin showing externally.
+Whether it involves breakouts, hair falling out, eczema, rosacea… there are plenty of ailments known as tall tale signs of stressed skin and inflammation.

 Stress creates inflammation and we usually notice the signs on our skin first.
-Cortisol levels increase creating a chemical chain reaction, in turn increasing inflammatory processes.
-Skin becomes more sensitive and reactive to external agitators, visible problems begin arising, and wound healing slows down.
+Cortisol levels increase, creating a chemical chain reaction, in turn increasing inflammatory processes.
+Our skin becomes more sensitive and reactive to external agitators, visible problems begin arising, and wound healing slows down.
 If you’re a picker, STAHP.
-Not only are you hurting your skin but it will take much longer to heal.
+Not only are you hurting your skin but it will take much longer to heal while stressed.

 As dramatic as it sounds, I like to think of internal inflammation as cooking our skin from the inside out.
 The damage is happening at a cellular level.
-As your body responds to stress levels DNA strands are shortened, when they get short enough the cell dies and the body simply can’t keep up.
-Factor in every other daily assault to our skin cells like oxidative and UV stress, your skin not being able to protect its self properly while it’s under attack, and you have a combination to accelerate aging.
+As your body responds to stress levels, DNA strands are shortened.
+Once they’re short enough, the cell dies and the body simply can’t keep up.
+Factor in every other daily assault to our skin cells, like oxidative and UV stress or your skin not being able to protect its self properly while it’s under attack, and you have a stealthy combination to accelerate aging.